2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Kentucky

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

 Our 2023 rankings named Madisonville Community College the best value school in Kentucky for allied health professions students working on their undergraduate certificate.
-Located in the rural area of Madisonville, Madisonville Community College is a public college with a small student population.
+Located in the rural area of Madisonville, Madisonville Community College is a public school with a small student population.

 Full Allied Health Professions at Madisonville Community College Report

-You’ll join some of the best and brightest minds around you if you attend Gateway Community and Technical College.
-The school came in at #2 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Kentucky list.
-Gateway is a small public school located in the suburb of Florence.
+You’ll be in good company if you decide to attend Gateway Community and Technical College.
+It ranked #2 on our 2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Kentucky list.
+Gateway is a small public school located in the large suburb of Florence.

 You’ll join some of the best and brightest minds around you if you attend Jefferson Community and Technical College.
 The school came in at #3 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Kentucky list.
-Jefferson Community and Technical College is a fairly large public school located in the large city of Louisville.
+Jefferson Community and Technical College is a large public school located in the large city of Louisville.

-Jefferson Community and Technical College undergraduate students pay an average of $4,640 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Jefferson Community and Technical College are $4,640 a year.
 After completing their Undergraduate Certificate, allied health graduates from Jefferson Community and Technical College carry an average student debtload of $16,315.

 Full Allied Health Professions at Jefferson Community and Technical College Report